StanLepunK/Life/README.md

 Ecosystem is a multi-agent system with predator, prey.
 Where the death is a begin of life !

-USE ECOSYSTEM
+SET ECOSYSTEM
 --
-All method present in the main tab.
+set_horizon(boolean horizon) ;
+>you can use this method to ask agent to dissapear smoothly when this one approche to the hozizon.
+>Can be use only in P3D mode.

 To look the agent behavior and why that's must happen INFO_DISPLAY_AGENT = false ;